 Rick and I scored some awesome Pacific cod at the Farmer’s Market last week.
 We got into a discussion of the fish sticks we used to eat as children.
 They were considered a treat in both our homes.
 As a young married woman and later a single mother, I relied on fish sticks to feed my family.
 I cringe now at the “orange meal” of fish sticks, corn and mac ‘n cheese or fries.

-Right then and there, I remembered a pin on my Recipes to Try Pinterest Board for coconut chicken and decided to try coconut crusted cod.
+Right then and there, I remembered a recipe I’d pinned for coconut crusted chicken tenders and decided to try coconut crusted cod.
 A grownup fish stick, so to speak.

 Rick wasn’t very enthusiastic.
 If you’ve ever fried fish indoors you’ll understand why.
 As a compromise, I agreed to try frying them on the grill.
 It worked out pretty well, but we were running low on gas so I don’t think the oil got as hot as it could have.